vermegi/vermegi.github.io/_posts/2018-08-13-deploying-a-serverless-app-on-azure-with-terraform-part1.markdown

 You have logged in.
 Now let us find all subscriptions you have access to...
 {% endhighlight %}

-Make sure to check whether the correct subscription is inidcated as being your default subscription.
+Make sure to check whether the correct subscription is indicated as being your default subscription, because in the next step we will actually start creating resources.
 If this is not the case, you can change this with:

 {% highlight Console %}
 > az account set 'subscription-id or name'